BCCHR-trainee-omics-group/StudyGroup/workshops/2020-10-29_intro_to_ewas/eope_ewas_workflow.md

 ### Re-ordering our methylation data

-Now that we’ve removed some samples based on our phenotype data, we should load in our methylation data using the `exprs` function, and then use the `match` function to match the samples in our `metadata` matrix to thos in our methylation matrix:
+Now that we've removed some samples based on our phenotype data, we should load in our methylation data using the `exprs` function, and then use the `match` function to match the samples in our `metadata` matrix to thos in our methylation matrix:

 ``` r
 methy <- exprs(eset)